rivernews/djangorest-angularcli-eb/README.md

 # Seed Template for Django + RESTful + Angular/cli + Elastic Beanstalk

-If you use this template as seed, git clone/fork it and if you need to change the git repo to push to, use
+If you use this template as seed, git clone/fork it and you can start from section [Setup Django](https://github.com/rivernews/djangorest-angularcli-eb/blob/master/README.md#setup-django).

+If you need to change the git repo to push to, use
 ```
 git remote set-url origin <your git repo url, same as the one for clone>
 git remote -v # souble check repo set correctly